builderking/production/docs/lastmile-delivery/driver.md

 ## What is a Driver?

 A driver represents the individual responsible for carrying out deliveries in the system.
-Each driver is registered and managed to ensure proper assignment to vehicles, compliance with license requirements, and efficient delivery operations.

-Driver profiles help the system match deliveries to qualified personnel and maintain smooth dispatch workflows.
-Users can manage all drivers used for delivery operations.
-Each driver has their own basic information, license and certifications, assignments (vehicle and zones), and operational status.

-## Create a Driver

-Follow these steps to add a new driver.

-### 1) Navigate to Driver Creation

-Go to the Delivery Management module in your admin portal.
-Select "Drivers", then click "Add Driver".

-### 2) Fill Basic Driver Details

-Provide the driver’s general information to identify them throughout the system.

-- **Full Name**: Enter the driver’s complete name.
-This appears across dispatch, tracking, and reporting modules.
-- **Driver Code / ID**: Enter a unique identifier (for example, `DRV-001` or `DLK123`).
-  - Codes must not include spaces or unauthorized characters.
-  - Why it matters: Unique codes ensure accurate tracking and prevent assignment errors.
-- **Contact Details**: Add the driver’s phone number and/or email address for communications and notifications.
-- **Profile Image** (optional): Upload a photo for quick visual identification in driver lists and dashboards.

-### 3) Enter License & Certifications

-Ensure the driver meets the necessary compliance requirements for operation.

-- **License Number and Type**: Enter the license number and select the type — Standard, Commercial, or Special.
-  - Why it matters: Certain vehicles or delivery types require specific license categories.
-- **License Expiry Date**: Enter the expiration date.
-The system uses this to trigger reminders before expiry and prevent dispatching unlicensed drivers.
-- **Certifications & Skills** (optional): Add qualifications such as Forklift Certified, Hazmat Training, or Refrigeration Handling.
-  - Why it matters: Helps match drivers with the right delivery requirements.

-### 4) Set Assignments & Operational Settings

-Define how and where a driver operates in your delivery network.

-- **Assigned Vehicle**: Select a registered vehicle to link with this driver.
-  - Why it matters: Ensures accurate pairing of vehicle and driver during dispatch.
-- **Assigned Zones**: Select one or more service zones where the driver will operate.
-  - Why it matters: Restricts delivery assignments to defined areas, improving efficiency and route planning.
-- **Driver Preferences**: Add notes about preferred routes, handling instructions, or operational preferences.
-- **Languages**: Choose the languages the driver speaks, useful for customer interactions or regional deliveries.

-### 5) Set Status & Access

-Define whether the driver is currently active and if they can access the driver application.

-- **Status (Active/Inactive)**:
-  - Active: The driver can be assigned to deliveries.
-  - Inactive: The driver is excluded from dispatch (useful for leave or downtime).
-- **Login / App Access**: Specify whether this driver can log in to the mobile app or portal for delivery tracking and updates.

-### 6) Review & Create

-Before saving, review all entered details and click **Create Driver** to confirm.

-If any required field is missing or invalid (for example, duplicate code or past license expiry), the system shows an error.
-Correct the highlighted issues and submit again.

-## Validation Rules

-- **Unique Driver Code**: Driver code/ID must be unique — duplicates are not allowed.
-- **Valid License Expiry**: License expiry date cannot be in the past.
-- **Mandatory Fields**: Name, contact, and license number must be filled before submission.
-- The system validates all fields and highlights missing or invalid entries.

-## Notes
+Each driver profile includes basic information, license and certifications, vehicle and zone assignments, and operational status.
+Driver profiles enable the system to match deliveries to qualified personnel, ensure compliance with license requirements, and maintain efficient dispatch workflows.

+## Driver List

+The Driver List provides a comprehensive view of all registered drivers in your delivery network.

+Use the list to monitor driver availability, verify credentials, and manage assignments.
+The interface includes:

+- **Search functionality**: Quickly locate drivers by name, code, or contact details.
+- **Filtering options**: Filter drivers by status (Active/Inactive), assigned zones, vehicle type, or license expiry.
+- **Sorting capabilities**: Sort by name, code, recent activity, or license expiry date.
+- **Quick actions**: Access driver details, edit profiles, or change status directly from the list.

+The list displays key information such as driver name, unique code, assigned vehicle, zones, license expiry, and current status for easy reference.

+## Create a New Driver

+Creating a driver profile requires entering key information across several categories to ensure compliance and operational efficiency.

+When creating a driver, you can link the profile to an existing user account.
+Once you select a user during driver creation, that user automatically becomes a driver and gains access to driver-specific features and applications.

+### Basic Information

+Provide the driver's identification details including full name, unique driver code (e.g., `DRV-001`), contact information (phone and email), and an optional profile image.
+The driver code must be unique and follow your organization's naming conventions for accurate tracking and assignment.

+### License & Certifications

+Enter the driver's license number, type (Standard, Commercial, or Special), and expiry date.
+The system uses the expiry date to trigger renewal reminders and prevent dispatching unlicensed drivers.
+Optionally add certifications and skills such as Forklift Certified, Hazmat Training, or Refrigeration Handling to match drivers with specific delivery requirements.

+### Assignments & Operational Settings

+Assign the driver to a registered vehicle and select one or more service zones where they will operate.
+Zone assignments restrict delivery assignments to defined areas, improving route efficiency and workload distribution.
+You can also specify driver preferences, operational notes, and languages spoken for customer interactions.

+### Status & Access

+Set the driver's operational status (Active or Inactive) and configure whether they can access the driver mobile application.
+Active drivers are available for delivery assignments, while Inactive status excludes them from dispatch during leave or downtime.

+### Validation

+The system validates all required fields and enforces business rules.
+Driver codes must be unique, license expiry dates cannot be in the past, and mandatory fields (name, contact, license number) must be completed before submission.
+Any validation errors are highlighted for correction.

+## Edit an Existing Driver

+Driver profiles can be updated at any time to reflect changes in credentials, assignments, or availability.

+Common updates include:

+- **License renewal**: Update license numbers and expiry dates to maintain compliance.
+- **Assignment changes**: Reassign drivers to different vehicles or zones based on operational needs.
+- **Contact updates**: Modify phone numbers, email addresses, or contact preferences.
+- **Status changes**: Toggle between Active and Inactive status for leave, training, or termination.
+- **Certifications**: Add new skills or qualifications as drivers complete training programs.
+- **Access control**: Enable or disable driver app access based on role changes.

+Editing driver profiles ensures accurate dispatch operations, maintains compliance with licensing requirements, and supports dynamic workforce management.
+The system retains historical assignment data for reporting and auditing purposes.

 ::::note
-Keep driver profiles updated—especially license and expiry details—to maintain compliance.
+Keep driver profiles updated—especially license and expiry details—to maintain compliance and prevent operational disruptions.
 ::::

 ::::tip
 Assign zones strategically for optimized routing and balanced workloads.
+Use consistent naming formats (e.g., `DRV-1001`) for easier management.
 ::::

 ::::info
-Use consistent naming or code formats (for example, `DRV-1001`) for better management.
 Mark drivers as Inactive instead of deleting them if they are temporarily unavailable.
+This preserves historical data and allows for easy reactivation.
 ::::